yeti-switch/doc/en/web-interface/routing/yeti-ui-routing-routing_tags.rst

 Routing Tags are used for creating transparent routing rules within Yeti's routing logic.
 Routing Tags for every call are detected after processing call with using :ref:`Numberlists <numberlists>` on the basis :ref:`Routing Tag detection Rules <routing_tag_detection_rules>` and later they could be used for choosing :ref:`Destinations <destinations>` and :ref:`Dialpeers <dialpeers>` for the call routing.

-Example of using Routing Tags for markuping call is represented on the picture below:
+Example of using Routing Tags for marking calls is represented on the picture below:

  .. graphviz:: ../graphviz/routing_tags.dot